 (default): Logs in SQL format.
 It also provides an easy way to replay logged queries.plain

 : Logs full-text queries in a simple text format.
-Recommended if most of your queries are primarily full-text, or if you don't care about non-full-text components of your queries, such as filtering by attributes, sorting, grouping, etc. Queries logged in theplain
+This format is recommended if most of your queries are primarily full-text or if you do not need to log non-full-text components, such as filtering by attributes, sorting, or grouping.
+Queries logged in theplain

 To switch between the formats, you can use the searchd setting query_log_format.